Pennylane

 Noosh is a provider of marketing and procurement software that specializes in managing print and related marketing expenditures.
 With over a decade of experience, Noosh offers a software-as-a-service solution designed to help enterprises and print outsourcers reduce print costs, enhance visibility and control, and maintain brand consistency.
 Headquartered in Silicon Valley, the company operates offices across North America and collaborates with leading print outsourcers globally.
 Its customer base includes large enterprises from various sectors, such as financial services, consumer products, and retail.
 Noosh's software streamlines critical processes, including the procurement and financial "source to pay" process and the marketing "design to delivery" process.
 This approach enables significant efficiency improvements and cost savings throughout the print supply chain.
 The platform facilitates seamless interaction among all stakeholders in the print procurement process, including marketing managers, agencies, print buyers, and suppliers, all within a user-friendly web interface.

-BlueArc is a prominent provider of high-performance unified network storage systems catering to enterprise and data-intensive markets, including electronic discovery, entertainment, federal government, higher education, Internet services, oil and gas, and life sciences.
-The company specializes in storage hardware that supports both network-attached storage (NAS) and storage area network (SAN) services on a converged platform.
-Its offerings include SiliconFS, a file system engine designed for efficient data movement, and a suite of software tools that enhance the performance of its storage solutions.
-Additionally, BlueArc provides JetClone, a system software for virtual environments utilizing a VMDK file structure, along with tiered storage solutions that facilitate the consolidation and deployment of various storage types within its network-attached storage systems.
-BlueArc was acquired by HDS in September 2011.
+BlueArc is a prominent provider of high-performance unified network storage systems tailored for enterprise and data-intensive markets, including sectors such as electronic discovery, entertainment, federal government, higher education, internet services, oil and gas, and life sciences.
+The company specializes in storage hardware that supports both network attached storage (NAS) and storage area network (SAN) services on a converged storage platform.
+BlueArc's offerings include SiliconFS, a file system engine designed to manage data movement, as well as a suite of software functionalities aimed at optimizing the performance of its storage solutions.
+Additionally, the company provides JetClone, a system software for virtual environments utilizing a VMDK file structure, and tiered storage solutions that facilitate the consolidation and deployment of various storage types within the same network-attached storage systems.

 Santera Systems